dmallinger/scripts/README.md

 ### Contains various scripts for convenience:

-1. `gen-pass.sh`: Generates a random password of provided length with characters that are easy to delineate (e.g. no letters or numbers that appear very similar in common fonts).
 1. `linux-security.sh`: Tested on an Ubuntu desktop.
-Locks down machine security with things like 2FA and more.
+Improves machine security with things like 2FA and more.
+1. `python.sh`: My Python setup.
+1. `setup.sh`: Placeholder.
+1. `utils.sh`: Helpers (e.g. put in .bashrc)